Yuki Yoza: Lightweight champion

 Yoza faced Petchdam Petchyindee Academy at K-1 World MAX 2024 on September 29, 2024.
 He won the fight by a third-round knockout.

 On April 18, 2025, it was announced Yoza relinquished his K-1 title and that his contract with K-1 had to come to an end.

 ONE Championship

 Yoza was announced to have signed a contract with ONE Championship on April 22, 2025.
 He made his ONE debut at ONE Friday Fights 109 against Elbrus Osmanov.
 Yoza won the fight by unanimous decision.

 Yoza faced Superlek Kiatmuu9 at ONE 173 on November 16, 2025.
+He won the fight by unanimous decision.

+Yoza challenged Jonathan Haggerty for the ONE Bantamweight Kickboxing World Championship at ONE Samurai 1 on April 29, 2026.
+He was defeated by unanimous decision after a five-round bout.